Federation Drought: 1902

 Although dry conditions had been a feature over significant parts of the continent since 1894, it was only this year that large-scale drought began to become genuinely disastrous.

 January and February were wet over Tasmania, but distinctly dry further north, and despite a heavy storm over southern Victoria and the settled areas of South Australia, March continued the trend of complete summer rainfall failure in New South Wales and Queensland.
 Most areas of those two states had their lowest rainfall for the November to March period on record, and April was even worse—being averaged over Australia, the driest month of the twentieth century, with a rainfall of only 3 mm.
 Sheep and cattle over the inland pastoral districts were already starving, and so extensive was the drought that agistment was not available in any place to which transport could be arranged.
 The result was that sheep died in numbers that have never been equalled before or since: some sources estimate that half the sheep population was lost in the drought.

 Although in southwestern Australia—often looked upon as a "saviour" when the rains fail further east—the rainy season began on time in May, the dry weather continued without a break in the eastern states.
-Then, despite June being quite wet in southern Victoria, Tasmania and even parts of South Australia, the month's rain was associated with cold outbreaks that produced extremely severe frosts and several cases of low-level snowfalls.
+Then, despite June being quite wet in southern Victoria, Tasmania and even parts of South Australia, the month's rain was associated with Antarctic air outbreaks that produced extremely severe frosts and several cases of low-level snowfalls.
 Oatlands recorded a temperature as low as -12 C during one of these outbreaks, and snow fell in Hobart.
 Worse still, northern New South Wales and southern Queensland remained as dry as ever, and southwestern Australia was very dry.

 Despite torrential rains in July around Eden and heavy rains in the far southwest of Western Australia, rainless or near-rainless conditions continued elsewhere with extremely severe frosts.
 August was the driest-ever winter month in Perth with only 12 mm, and Melbourne, equally dry, set a record for lowest mean August minimum temperature at 4.5 C broken only in 1943 and 1944.

 Though September was wet over southern Western Australia and a single heavy storm produced above-average rainfall in eastern Tasmania and southern Victoria, and October saw very heavy coastal rains in New South Wales (Sydney's 162 mm on the 13th is still its wettest-ever October day), unrelenting dryness inland combined with hot northerly winds saw one of the worst dust storms ever hit Melbourne on 12 November.
 Any hope for the wheat crop had gone as early as the end of August, and yields were close to the worst ever.

 Although November 1902 later proved a very wet month in a band of country between about Southern Cross and Jundah, it was still very dry in more coastal areas.